-Acupuncture is often used, as part of a comprehensive programme, to help control appetite and improve motivation.
-An analysis of your constitution and the reasons for your weight gain by an experienced acupuncturist will lead to an individualised treatment plan designed to support you in a weight loss programme in a safe and stable manner.
+In the acupuncture clinic, an analysis of your constitution and the possible reasons for your weight gain (the TCM diagnosis) by an experienced practitioner will lead to an comprehensive individualised treatment plan designed to support you in a weight loss programme in a safe and stable manner.

 Do you need to lose weight?